 The member of and refint overlays should be enabled.
-For more information, see the instructions for reverse group membership maintenance in the Administrator's Guide for OpenLDAP.
+For more information, see the instructions for reverse group membership maintenance in the OpenLDAP documentation: Version 2.4 Administrator's Guide.

 Indexing

 You must configure the following OpenLDAP attributes with the specified index keywords: